mondrian-framework/mondrian-framework/README.md

 })
 ```

-With REST introspection enabled, you can visit http://localhost:4000/openapi to view the Swagger documentation with the OpenAPI v3 specification of our served functions.
-Enjoy exploring your newly created API!
+By enabling REST introspection, you can explore your API using the Swagger documentation at http://localhost:4000/openapi.

 ### Serve module GRAPHQL

-We also could serve the module as a GraphQL endpoint:
+You can serve the module also as a GraphQL endpoint with the following code:

 ```typescript
 import { graphql } from '@mondrian-framework/graphql'